scottlamb/moonfire-nvr/design/api.md

     *   `include_latest` (include only the latest by recording id for a particular segment of time)
 *   TODO(slamb): gaps allowed or not? maybe a parameter for this also?
-*   TODO(slamb): parameter to indicate if a caption track should be included with timestamps?